 Don’t believe me?

-Here are 14 ways to make money with your phone.
+Here are a few ways to make money with your phone.

 In the past, people thought about blogging as just a modern-day diary for bored teens.